Guide to Capital Markets Tribunal Proceedings

 What is an enforcement proceeding?

-An enforcement proceeding is a proceeding brought by Enforcement Staff against individuals or companies suspected of violating securities law or acting contrary to the public interest.
+An enforcement proceeding is a proceeding brought by the Commission against individuals or companies suspected of violating securities law.
+The Commission files an application that identifies the respondents and outlines the allegations against them.

 How is an enforcement proceeding started?
 Will I know when it happens?

-See Rule 11(1) and Appendix A of the Rules of Procedure and Forms.
+For more information, see rule 14(1) and Appendix A of the Rules of Procedure.

-What is a Merits Hearing?
+What is a merits hearing?

-What is a Sanctions and Costs Hearing?
+What is a sanctions and costs hearing?

 What is an interlocutory matter?
 What is an interlocutory motion?